 What are the benefits of teeth whitening?

 It is quite common to experience some staining, and you may choose to whiten your teeth and restore your beautiful smile.
 A whiter smile often creates a more youthful appearance, and the procedure is highly effective in reversing years of staining.
 Teeth whitening is also a great option for a special event, such as a wedding, or an interview.

 We recommend a number of easy ways to keep your teeth looking bright and healthy between teeth whitening treatments.
-Most of them don’t require anything else except a dedication to your own good oral hygiene.
+Most of them don't require anything else except dedication to your own good oral hygiene.
 Of course, one of the most straightforward ways is to try and avoid the foods and drinks that are likely responsible for staining your teeth in the first place.
-Anything from wine, coffee, chocolates to cigarettes can dramatically change the colour of your teeth.
+Anything from wine and coffee to chocolates and cigarettes can dramatically change the colour of your teeth.
 Brushing twice a day or after meals and flossing at least once a day will ensure that your smile lasts a lifetime.
 We also recommend that you touch up your teeth with a new whitening treatment about every six months or so.

-At Bite Dental Brisbane City, we take the time to thoroughly assess and explain the teeth whitening procedure to our patients so you know what to expect and your anticipated results.
-We work out a process for you to reduce your risk of sensitivity and work together to achieve and maintain your desired result.
+At Bite Dental Brisbane City, we take the time to thoroughly assess and explain the teeth whitening procedure to our patients so that you know what to expect from the treatment.
+We work out a process for you to reduce your risk of sensitivity and work together with you to achieve and maintain your desired result.

-Call us now at 07 3221 5399 to arrange a consultation with our dentist to see if tooth whitening will work for you.
+Call us now at 07 3221 5399 to arrange a consultation with our dentist to see if teeth whitening will work for you.
 Sink your teeth into Bite Dental Studios Brisbane!